-The Sage Spoonfuls earned an 8 of 10 for puree quality.
+The Sage Spoonfuls received an 8 of 10 in the puree quality metric.
 Puree quality includes consistent and smooth food blends without large chunks that could cause problems for younger babies.

 The Sage Spoonfuls creates smooth purees with minimal effort for most of the foods we tested.
 It did have trouble with the roughage items like kale and spinach, but the majority of the food makers we tested struggled to make a nice puree of these foods.

 The Sage comes with two different blades that help ensure that foods of all types can be blended with ease.
 It may take a quick glance at the manual to determine which blade to use, but using the right blade helps ensure a nice puree.

 The Sage had some difficulty with chunky peaches and skins on peas and blueberries, but it did puree some meats where other products only shredded them.
 Overall, the consistency for most foods is smooth enough for first foods, and the remainder can be saved for when baby has been managing smooth purees with ease.

 When looking at ease of use, the Sage Spoonfuls got a respectable 8 of 10 score.
 For ease of use, we consider how intuitive a product is to use out of the box without the manual and whether or not it takes a significant amount of prep work or time to create food for baby.